 The greener you are, the more you’ll have to earn experience before you have things to talk about and share.
 It’s not easy but bear in mind that you’re not the first.
 Everyone — literally everyone — has been there before.

 Existing businesses need to balance their strategies.
-2019 is shaping up to be an interesting year, with old players like Facebook and YouTube dominating trends, but the gig economy and interesting factors like podcasting are rising like glaciers on the horizon.
+Old players like Facebook and YouTube are still dominating trends, but the gig economy and interesting factors like podcasting are rising like glaciers on the horizon.
 It’s doubtful that we’ll see a digital version of old analog forms of work and entertainment sink major platforms, but the desire to connect with others legitimately grows ever stronger despite our being smack-dab in the middle of the “social media age.”

-In 2019, the successful business is one that masters a social media presence with legitimate content and the warmth customers crave.
+In 2020 and beyond, the successful business is one that masters a social media presence with legitimate content and the warmth that customers crave.